 Mexican student Ana Mariá Villalobos is proving that academic research can be far more eclectic then one might assume – her final research topic explores why cats are the most commonly used animals in commercials.

-Ana joined Wittenborg University of Applied Sciences in 2015, gaining direct entry into the final phase of the IBA programme in Marketing & Communication.
+Ana joined WUAS in 2015, gaining direct entry into the final phase of the IBA programme in Marketing & Communication.
 Before coming to the Netherlands, she had a colourful career in Mexico, including being an entertainment writer interviewing celebrities like Bradley Cooper and Robert Pattinson on the red carpet!

 Why did you choose to study in Holland?